The Bongos: Later work

-Richard Barone's memoir, Frontman: Surviving the Rock Star Myth, was published on September 28, 2007 by Backbeat/Hal Leonard Books.

-In Spring, 2008, Sony re-issued the Bongos RCA catalogue for the first time to iTunes and all digital retailers.
+In Spring, 2008, Sony re-issued the Bongos RCA catalogue for the first time to iTunes/Apple Music, and all digital retailers.

 On March 11, 2009, the Bongos performed a full concert set at The City Winery in NYC following a tribute to their longtime friends R.E.M. held at Carnegie Hall, a benefit for music education programs.
-On October 22, 2009 the group returned to their home club Maxwell's for the first time since 1986, and subsequently performed at Manhattan's Hiro Ballroom, during the CMJ Music Marathon 2009 that same month (with longtime friends the Fleshtones).
+R.E.M.
+Play Surprise Song at Tribute to Their Three-Decade Career On October 22, 2009, the group returned to their home club Maxwell's for the first time since 1986, and subsequently performed at Manhattan's Hiro Ballroom, during the CMJ Music Marathon 2009 that same month (with longtime friends the Fleshtones).
 On January 25, 2010, the Bongos reunited once again at the City Winery, this time to benefit Emergency Earthquake Relief efforts in Haiti.
 Various members have joined Richard Barone onstage for his solo performances.

-Coming full-circle, the Bongos came together again on July 31, 2013 to perform the final concert at Maxwell's, which was closing after its long run.
+Coming full circle, the Bongos came together again on July 31, 2013, to perform the final concert at Maxwell's, which was closing after its long run.
 The original members had also performed the venue's first show.
 With a crowd spilling into the Hoboken streets, Barone announced that the group's "lost" album Phantom Train would finally be released on October 1, 2013.
-The group also promised a series of reunion shows to celebrate its release..
+The group also promised a series of reunion shows to celebrate its release.Jem Recordings – Home of Jem Records.
 Marty Scott, co-founder of Jem Records announced that Phantom Train would be the first release of the reconstituted label.
 The album was remixed and prepared for release in summer, 2013 by Richard Barone and Steve Addabbo.
 The original album cover graphics and photography, designed and hand-lettered by Emil Schult of Kraftwerk fame, were restored and used in the CD packaging.